alvarogope/FPS-Retro-Doom-Game/README.md

 ## 🔨 In Progress

 - 👾 Sprites and enemies with AI
-- 🔫Weapons
+- 🔫 Weapons
 - 🗺️ Minimap overlay
 - 🔊 Sound effects and Music
-- 💥:Collision detection improvements
+- 💥 Collision detection improvements
-- 🎮Interactive gameplay
+- 🎮 Interactive gameplay
 - 🔊 Sound effects and Music

 ---